All Episodes

 Nobody seems to want to deal with that aspect of it.

-Come on, Rush, why do you care about it so much?
+Why do you care about it so much?

-More to talk about.
+We have more to talk about.

-Let's let's talk talk about the elections.
+Let's talk about the elections.

 Let's talk about the Democrats.

-Russia, just individual little episodes, and people don't want to uh conjure up the uh possibility of the scenario or one like the scenario that you uh shared with us.
+And people don't want to conjure up the possibility of the scenario or one like the scenario that you shared with us.

-It's a call to arms in effect.
+It's a call to arms, in effect.

-Uh you can't allow yourself uh to sit around while events spiral out of control so that one day you're asking, well, gee, who are our friends, uh, and there aren't any left.
+You can't allow yourself to sit around while events spiral out of control so that one day you're asking, well, gee, who are our friends?

-Uh so I that that's my reaction to it.
+So that's my reaction to it.

 I can hasten it by taking another vacation.